13 Best Easy-to-Use Video Editing Software for Beginners [2023]

 Most open-source software is created by professionals for professionals.
 We found they are usually overly complicated with cluttered and outdated interfaces.
 Not so with OpenShot.
 OpenShot is one of the best video editing software for beginners because it was created to be an easy video maker and has a pleasing and intuitive interface.

-While OpenShot is beginner-friendly, a few tools have added steps that seem overly cumbersome.
-For instance, once a title has been customized and added to the timeline, it can’t be edited without starting the process over.
+While OpenShot is one of the best video editing software for beginners, a few tools have added steps that seem overly cumbersome.
 Other tools, such as 3D animations and 3D titles, are only available if you download another open-source video editor, Blender.
-However, this is completely free software, so some sacrifices are to be expected.

 Compatibility: Windows, Mac